Zuolong: Classification

-As a Basal Coelurosaur
+As a basal coelurosaur

-The most common hypothesis of the taxonomy of Zuolong is that it is a basal member of coelurosauria.
+The most common hypothesis of the taxonomy of Zuolong is that it is a basal member of Coelurosauria.

 In their description of Zuolong in 2010, Choiniere and colleagues included a wide variety of taxa in their phylogenetic analysis.
 Zuolong exhibits several symplesiomorphies of coelurosaurs and other theropod groups.
-The species is also from a part of the Mesozoic where several theropod groups are known to have originated, so the affinities of Zuolong needed to be tested against a broad range of taxa, including coelophysoids and ceratosaurs in addition to avetheropods.
-They also included numerous coelurosaurs of uncertain classification in an attempt to use their analysis to resolve the phylogeny hypotheses at the base of coelurosauria.
+The genus is also from a part of the Mesozoic where several theropod groups are known to have originated, so the affinities of Zuolong needed to be tested against a broad range of taxa, including coelophysoids and ceratosaurs in addition to avetheropods.
+They also included numerous coelurosaurs of uncertain classification in an attempt to use their analysis to resolve the phylogeny hypotheses at the base of Coelurosauria.
 These included Bagaraatan, Tugulusaurus, Tanycolagreus, and Aniksosaurus, although a few of these taxa were eventually excluded from the final analysis.

-The resulting analysis recovered Zuolong within a monophyletic coelurosauria, but did not resolve any more specific relationships between basal coelurosaurs outside of well-established groups like maniraptora and tyrannosauroidea.
+The resulting analysis recovered Zuolong within a monophyletic Coelurosauria, but did not resolve any more specific relationships between basal coelurosaurs outside of well-established groups like Maniraptora and Tyrannosauroidea.
 Their placement of Zuolong as a coelurosaur was based on the following synapomorphies: a maxillary fenestra behind the antorbital fossa, a dorsal ridge of the antorbital fossa formed by the nasal and lacrimal bones, d-shaped premaxillary teeth, maxillary teeth with non-uniform serrations, cervical vertebrae with multiple pleurocoels, a femur shorter than the tibia, a cnemial crest level with the posterior proximal condyle of the tibia, a groove on the ascending process of the astragalus, and a lack of a horizontal groove on the astragalar condyles.
-Another novel result of this phylogeny included a recovery of Proceratosaurus at the base of coelurosauria outside of tyrannosauroidea.
+Another novel result of this phylogeny included a recovery of Proceratosaurus at the base of Coelurosauria outside the Tyrannosauroidea.
 A reduced consensus tree compiled from 421 of the most parsimonious trees in their analysis is shown below.